-Ganetespib has been studied or is currently being evaluated in over twenty clinical trials including our GALAXY-1 and GALAXY-2 trials evaluating ganetespib in combination with docetaxel chemotherapy for patients with second-line, advanced, non-small cell lung cancer (NSCLC) as well as our ENCHANT-1 clinical trial evaluating single-agent ganetespib in HER2+ and triple-negative breast cancer (TNBC).
+Ganetespib has been studied or is currently being evaluated in over 25 clinical trials including our GALAXY-1 and GALAXY-2 trials evaluating ganetespib in combination with docetaxel chemotherapy for patients with second-line, advanced, non-small cell lung cancer (NSCLC) as well as our ENCHANT-1 clinical trial evaluating single-agent ganetespib in patients with locally advanced or metastatic breast cancer.
 Over 800 patients have been treated with ganetespib to date across ongoing or completed clinical trials.